rishabh06/RedHat-Test/README.md

    -  **Script Guided Installation**: ownCloud has scripts that assist you to easily install or upgrade ownCloud or manage ownership and permissions.
       Using the Script Guided Installation, you can handle many useful installation and update options automatically.
 See [Scripts for Script Guided Installation](https://doc.owncloud.com/server/admin_manual/installation/manual_installation/script_guided_install.html)

    -  **Command Line Guided Installation**: You can use this method if you want to do the basic setup without any changes or physical installation options.
-Consider using the Script Guided Installation if you plan improving your setup from step one.
+Consider using the Script Guided Installation if you plan to improve your setup from step one.
-      To install ownCloud using command line, unpack the archive, and copy the `ownCloud` directory that contains all the unpacked file to the Apache document root
+      To install ownCloud using the command line, unpack the archive, and copy the `ownCloud` directory that contains all the unpacked file to the Apache document root.
       ```shell
       $ tar -xjf owncloud-complete-yyyymmdd.tar.bz2

       $ cp -r owncloud /var/www
       ```
      In the above example /var/www is considered as the apache document root.
      Post physical installation, set the correct ownership and permissions upfront.
-It is recommened to use the scripts from the Script Guided Installation for setting correct        ownership and permissions.
+It is recommended to use the scripts from the Script Guided Installation for setting correct        ownership and permissions.

 5. Finalize the installation by creating the administrator and database users and setting their passwords.
 Create these users by using one of the following methods: